What is Inherent Risk?

 Risk management or risk control approaches are supposed to reduce both the impact and likelihood of inherent risk.
 Typically, risks cannot be eliminated completely, and the level of risk that remains after undertaking all controls and treatments is known as residual risk.

 Compared with inherent risk, residual risk is lower in both the impact of an event on the organization and the likelihood for the event to take place.
-Residual risk should be controlled within the range of a company’s risk appetite as the inherent risk is often significantly beyond.
-If the inherent risk level’s already been able to meet the risk appetite, treatment and control will no longer be necessarily required.
+Residual risk should be controlled within the range of a company’s risk appetite as the inherent risk is often beyond acceptable.
+If the inherent risk level’s already been able to meet the risk appetite, treatment and control will not be required.

 Inherent Risk in Accounting

 In accounting, the concept of inherent risk is often used in financial audits.
 It refers to the risk that a material mistake, such as an omission or error, appears in a company’s financial statements due to non-internal-control reasons.
-Inherent risk is one of the risks that auditors must keep an eye on while conducting the examination.
+Inherent risk is one of the risks that auditors must evaluate while conducting the examination.

 Inherent risk is embedded in a business and its transactions regardless of the mitigation through internal control.
 The more complex a company’s business model and transactions are, the higher the inherent risk is.
 Companies in highly regulated industries also face greater inherent risk.